TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.15.0

+Decoupling!
+This version modifies the subscription and payments module in order to decouple them from the user.
+This means that no modifications will be necessary to these core modules anymore in order to link them to any piece of data that may be required.
+Along with that a new helper function has been added to the message repository that will make it easier to send emails in the future.

+### Message Repository

+The new helper function will automatically put together an email template along with sending it.
+To add this update copy over the following files.

+* code/app/Contracts/Repositories/User/MessageRepositoryContract.php
+* code/app/Repositories/User/MessageRepository.php
+* code/tests/Integration/Repositories/User/MessageRepositoryTest.php

+### Decoupling

+This is a fairly complicated change, so make sure to follow this guide very closely.
+The first thing to do would be to make sure the app name is set properly within the app config.
+This config variable is now being used to send subscription emails, so it is very important to make sure it is set.

+#### Simple Files to copy

+These files can just be copied over without any issues.

+* code/app/Console/Commands/ChargeRenewal.php
+* code/app/Console/Commands/SendRenewalReminders.php
+* code/app/Contracts/Models/CanBeMorphedTo.php
+* code/app/Contracts/Models/HasPaymentMethodsContract.php
+* code/app/Contracts/Services/StripeCustomerServiceContract.php
+* code/app/Http/V1/Controllers/User/SubscriptionController.php
+* code/app/Models/Payment/PaymentMethod.php
+* code/app/Models/Subscription/Subscription.php
+* code/app/Models/Traits/HasPaymentMethods.php
+* code/app/Models/Traits/HasSubscriptions.php
+* code/app/Policies/Payment/PaymentMethodPolicy.php
+* code/app/Policies/Subscription/SubscriptionPolicy.php
+* code/app/Services/StripeCustomerService.php
+* code/app/Validators/Subscription/PaymentMethodIsOwnedByUserValidator.php
+* code/database/factories/PaymentFactory.php
+* code/database/factories/SubscriptionFactory.php
+* code/database/migrations/2019_05_17_201626_decouple_user_related_data.php
+* code/tests/Feature/Http/User/PaymentMethod/UserPaymentMethodDeleteTest.php
+* code/tests/Feature/Http/User/Subscription/UserSubscriptionCreateTest.php
+* code/tests/Feature/Http/User/Subscription/UserSubscriptionUpdateTest.php
+* code/tests/Integration/Console/Commands/ChargeRenewalTest.php
+* code/tests/Integration/Console/Commands/SendRenewalRemindersTest.php
+* code/tests/Integration/Policies/Payment/PaymentMethodPolicyTest.php
+* code/tests/Integration/Policies/Subscription/SubscriptionPolicyTest.php
+* code/tests/Integration/Repositories/Payment/PaymentMethodRepositoryTest.php
+* code/tests/Integration/Repositories/Subscription/SubscriptionRepositoryTest.php
+* code/tests/Unit/Models/Payment/PaymentMethodTest.php
+* code/tests/Unit/Models/Subscription/SubscriptionTest.php
+* code/tests/Unit/Services/StripeCustomerServiceTest.php
+* code/tests/Unit/Validators/Subscription/PaymentMethodIsOwnedByUserValidatorTest.php

+#### User Model

+This model needs to have some extensive changes.
+First you should remove the current subscriptions, and paymentMethods.
+Then you should make your user model implement the `HasPaymentMethodsContract` interface.
+Then you are also going to want to use the traits `HasPaymentMethods` and `HasSubscriptions`.
+At this point you will have to implement the method `morphRelationName`, and make it return the string 'user'.

+#### App Repository Provider

+This will need to have the morph map imported that will cast the user model to the string user.

 ## 0.14.1

 Quick little patch.
 The migration for creating the votes module needs to be copied over in order for it to work in MySQL.